immerrr/ample-regexps.el/README.rst

  ample-regexps.el
 ========

-Ample Regular eXpressions for Emacs.
-Compose and reuse regular expressions with ease.
+Ample regular expressions — Compose and reuse Emacs regular expressions with ease.

 If you ever tried to write more than a few related regexps and it felt that there should be a way to pick out their common parts and just plug them in